 Wear light fabrics that cover as much skin as possible.
 Loose cotton shirts or kaftans plus harem pants are great options for preventing mosquito bites, especially as the fabrics aren’t tight on the skin (mosquitos can bite through fabric).

-There are lots of very strong artificial options but we prefer natural repellants such as Para’Kito diet-free spray.
+There are lots of very strong artificial options but we prefer natural repellants such as Para’Kito deet-free roll-on .

 Burn mosquito repellent candles